DougReeder/aframe-atoll-terrain/README.md

 If radius is 0, there is no plateau.

-### plateau-elevation
+### plateau-elevation-min
 * default: 1

-Set to 0 to make the "plateau" part of the sea.
+Minimum elevation of the plateau.
+Can be 0, in which case the "plateau" might be sea or land.

 ### plateau-yin-color, plateau-yang-color
 * default: land-yin-color, land-yang-color